 Many companies will simply contact several translation companies, compare prices, and go with the lowest quote.
-The problem with this that “translation” isn’t a single product – you are buying the services of a number linguists, and the expertise of the translation company.
-As such, not all suppliers are of equal quality, to use a cliche “are you comparing apples with apples, or apples with pears”?
+The problem with this that “translation” isn’t a single product.
+You are buying the services of a number linguists, and the expertise of the translation company.
+As such, not all suppliers are of equal quality.
+To use a cliche “are you comparing apples with apples, or apples with pears”?
 Actually it could be worse than this.
-At the lower end of the market, you may not be paying for the services of a linguist at all, it may be Google or a similar machine translation product doing the translation.
+At the lower end of the market, you may not be paying for the services of a linguist at all.
+It may be Google or a similar machine translation product doing the translation.
 What’s the problem with this?
 Translation is a highly skilled process, and needs the expertise of specialist human translators.
 So what are the key questions to ask a translation company?

 For example do they have an approved ISO: 9001 Quality system?

-Usual convention is that translators should be native of the target language, there is a reason for this, however proficient you are in a second language, you always have better written proficiency in your native language, so for example for English to Arabic translation, a company would use an Arabic native, for Arabic to English translation, an English native.
+Usual convention is that translators should be native of the target language.
+There is a reason for this.
+However proficient you are in a second language, you always have better written proficiency in your native language.
+So for example for English to Arabic translation, a company would use an Arabic native.
+For Arabic to English translation, an English native.
 All reputable agencies will work the same way.
-Occasionally minor languages may break this basic rule, for example if a languages has only 200,000 speakers worldwide, there may be very few translators into or from that language.
+Occasionally minor languages may break this basic rule.
+For example if a language has only 200,000 speakers worldwide, there may be very few translators.

-CAT stands for “computer assisted translation”, unlike machine translation, where the computer does the translating, computer assisted translation is the process of the human translation team using specialist IT resources to help with terminology management.
-This gives benefits such as not needing to retranslate the same terminology a number of times, allowing repetition discounts in larger projects, it speeds up the translation process where there is a lot of repetition, for example many ecommerce websites have lots of duplicate content with very similar pages.
+CAT stands for “computer assisted translation”.
+This is different to machine translation, where the computer does the translating.
+Computer assisted translation is the process of the human translation team using specialist IT resources to help with terminology management.
+This gives benefits such as not needing to retranslate the same terminology a number of times.
+It allows repetition discounts in larger projects.
+It also speeds up the translation process where there is a lot of repetition.
+For example many ecommerce websites have lots of duplicate content with very similar pages.
 The translator can concentrate on new content, and just has to proofread matching repeated content.

-This is a brief introduction to a complex subject, we are happy to talk to you about your translation needs, contact better languages by phone on +44 115 9788980 or by email.
+This is a brief introduction to a complex subject.
+We are happy to talk to you about your translation needs.
+Contact Better Languages by phone on +44 115 9788980 or by email.